raymondlowe/cave-worksite/quality/seo_review_sop.md

   - Create new pages if necessary based on template (`cp inside.dwt newpage.html`)
       - Use the writing style guidelines to ensure consistency BE VERBOSE, USE FULL SENTENCES AND PARAGRAPHS, DON'T USE BULLETS OR LISTS

+# TODO for SEO tools
+Need to add the tool that allows PAGE vs QUERY  to determine if a particular page has good or bad rankings for particular queries.
+The tool needed is at `https://github.com/raymondclowe/Google-analytics-and-search-console/tree/GA4-uv` but will need installation and configuration (authentican files) before it can be used